Q: What sets apart your Board & Train Camp from others?

 - Door & Leash manners will be practiced consistently through the week, and unwanted behaviors will be discouraged.

-- Training Manager & Lead Trainer, Chris Miller, is a member of the Association of Professional Trainers and of the AKC.
+- Training Manager & Lead Trainer, Chris Miller, is a Pat Miller certified trainer, a member of the Association of Professional Trainers and of the AKC.
 He received his certification for Basic Canine Training and Behavior and Behavioral Modification Training under Pat Miller CBCC-KA, CPDT-KA.

 Q: I love the idea of having you train our puppy for us, but what do we do when we get him home?